 Many property owners find that they need a fast homeowner loan.
 This could be because they need to repair part of their home or cover an unexpected financial problem such as debt.

-Customers in need of a quick homeowner loan often ask us if there are same day homeowner loans.
-In some cases where the loan to value is low and a valuation isn't required, the money can be released on the same day.
+In some cases where the loan to value is low and a valuation isn't required, the money can be released to the customers on the same day.

 However, usually the loan application process from the consideration period to receiving the funds can take anywhere from three to six weeks depending on your lender.
 Therefore, the process of a homeowner loan is often much quicker than a mortgage.